Skip to content

 We fund groundbreaking research to change the future of muscle wasting conditions.
 Our open grants are listed below.

-Improving quality of life 2025
+Improving quality of life 2026

-We are pleased to announce that the 2025 Improving Quality of Life grant scheme opens on Tuesday 22 April 2025.
-The deadline for submission of the online application is 3pm on Tuesday 24 June 2025.
+We are pleased to announce that the 2026 Improving Quality of Life grant scheme opens on Thursday 28 May 2026.
+The deadline for submission of the online application is 3pm on Thursday, 30 July 2026.

 If you are unsure whether your research fits within our strategy and current criteria, contact us at researchgrants@musculardystrophyuk.org.

-We’re currently offering funding for small projects of up to 12 months’ duration, and for consumables only of no more than £10,000.
+You can only apply as a Principal Applicant for one grant in this call.
 Research applications should specifically address an unmet need or offer an innovative solution to a problem that would improve the quality of life of people with neuromuscular conditions.

 We will fund research across the breadth of conditions supported by the charity, including rare and very-rare conditions.
 Please refer to the list of conditions that we support.
 If you want to make an application for research into a neuromuscular condition that is not listed contact us on researchgrants@musculardystrophyuk.org.